aillieo/EasyDQN/README.md

 ---

-A simple implementation of the reinforcement learning algorithm DQN, and a Cart-Pole environment is used in the sample case.
+A simple implementation of the reinforcement learning algorithm DQN in pure C#, and a Cart-Pole environment is used in the sample case.

 Beginning of the training: